Earl A. Thompson: The synchromesh transmission

-The first cars to use Thompson's synchromesh transmission design were Cadillac and LaSalle cars in 1928, then Buick 8's in 1931.
+The first cars to use Thompson's synchromesh transmission design were Cadillac and LaSalle models in 1928, followed by Oldsmobile, Buick, and Oakland models in 1931, and Chevrolet cars in 1932.
 Thompson sold his synchromesh transmission patents to GM in 1924 and 1930 for a reported $1 million.

 Thompson became an employee of Cadillac Motor Car Division on September 1, 1929, and was appointed to be assistant chief engineer.
 Thompson continued improving the design of the synchronizer.
-In 1933.
-Thompson began working on the development of an automatically shifting transmission.
-Thompson left Cadillac in 1934 and joined the General Motors Corporation (GM) Engineering Department.
+In 1933, Thompson began working on the development of an automatically shifting transmission.
+The following year, Thompson was transferred from Cadillac to the General Motors Corporation Engineering Department when GM management reassigned the automatic transmission project there to protect it, fearing that the Cadillac brand might not survive the Great Depression.

 GM Automatic Safety Transmission Development

-In 1934 at the GM Engineering Department, Thompson became the project leader of a group of four engineers including Ralph F. Beck, William L. Carnegie, Walter B. Herndon, and Maurice S. Rosenberger.
+In 1934, at GM Engineering, Thompson became the project leader of a group of four engineers including Ralph F. Beck, William L. Carnegie, Walter B. Herndon, and Maurice S. Rosenberger.
 This group developed the Automatic Safety Transmission, an optional semi-automatic transmission for some 1937–1939 Oldsmobile and 1938 Buick vehicles.

 GM Hydra-Matic Transmission Development

-In June 1936 a fifth engineer, "O.K."
-Oliver K. Kelley, joined Thompson's group; he was transferred from G.M.C.
+In June 1936 a fifth engineer, Oliver K. Kelley, joined Thompson's group; he was transferred from G.M.C.
 Truck and Coach Division where the development of a hydraulic torque converter drive for a transit bus was proceeding.
 Thompson's group combined a fluid coupling with a unique hydraulically controlled, automatically shifting 4-speed planetary transmission, introduced as an option on 1940 Oldsmobiles as Hydra-Matic, the world's first mass-produced fully automatic transmission.
 The 1940 Hydra-Matic transmission would continue to be refined and produced for another 16 years, including wartime use in some military vehicles.